phunanon/ttyt/README.md

 **No "Sent".** A use-case I personally see for TTYT is using it to send myself notes for my diary throughout the day.
 I intend to have a floating pair of credentials that I use on portable devices, in which I send notes to my stable credentials only accessed from a more trusted machine.
 If my floating credentials are leaked, the only risk is me being sent spam from those credentials before I can revoke the public key or remove it from my stable address book.

 **No external addresses or address book references.** Remembering external addresses, or address references, can be achieved in client implementations or through traditional clerical means.
 This way, servers aren't encouraged to hold more information than necessary.

+**No proscribed encryption.** I have debated this in my mind, but it all comes down to not wanting to enforce one particular algorithm over another, and not wanting to lull people into a false sense of security.
+I wouldn't want users to think that because an encryption method has been baked in that it makes it all inherently safe - it's not.
+Encryption should be at the client level, and ideally handled with as few tools and codebases as practicable, independent of the communication provider.

+TODO:
+- think of something better than `X-TTYT-PREV-BODY-SIG` which applies to all operations, and explain it in the rationale